OpShin/hebi/README.md

 ### Name

-Hebi is japanese for "snake", which is a play on words on python, the underlying language.
+Hebi is japanese for "snake", which is a play on words on `python`, the underlying language.

+### Versioning scheme

+Since this project builds on top of eopsin, it has a particular versioning scheme.
+The first three numbers indicate the version of `hebi` (starting at `0.1.0`).
+Then follows the latest version number of `eopsin` which was merged into the project (starting at `0.9.3`).
+This is intended to help navigating releases among both packages, where it might be important that a recent eopsin release is integrated that contains a security patch.

 ## Contributing